Sales is the Growth Engine

 Focusing on sales cycles is a great way to get the entire management team on board with improving sales productivity.
 You can argue about the best sales process, the most effective sales compensation plans, and territory management, but you can’t argue with concrete data on sales cycles, the benchmarks for sales cycles from peer companies, or the fact that shorter sales cycles are consistent with faster growth.

-To learn more about SaaS sales benchmarks from OPEXEnginge, a confidential SaaS benchmarking platform and Finance community, reach out at email@example.com.
+Interested to learn more on SaaS sales planning?
+Listen to our webinar on SaaS sales planning benchmarks.
+To learn more about SaaS sales benchmarks from OPEXEnginge, a confidential SaaS benchmarking platform and Finance community, reach out at firstname.lastname@example.org.